dementshuk/BreedManag/README.md

 CheckMating(): Checks if mates are being done according to the recommendation.

-Inb(): Calculate inbreeding coefficients for a animal list.
+Inb(): Calculate inbreeding coefficients for a animal list. - Do not use (problem reported - ordering of the pedigree)

+More information about input and output files put in functions.